ajojothepineapple/shortestPathGraph/README.md

 Test 10: Checks for the correct number of nodes for the traversal.
 If incorrect, the Catch test will display the value that is there instead on the left of the equals sign.

 Test 11: Checks whether any of the nodes are repeating in the traversal.
-If that is the case, then the function prints fail.
+If that is the case, then the function fails.

 Test 12: Looking at the dataset for the test the traversal should be in the following order (By NodeIDs): 0-1-2-3-4-7-5-6.
-If that is not the case then the test prints out "Fail"
+If that is not the case then the test will fail.

 **Graphing Algorithm** (Uses "data_E_test_2.txt" and "data_N_test_2.txt")